sandialabs/SPiFI/README.md

 ### Change Log

+#### master: 2020-02-12
+- Bug fix for [Issue 27][5] : Fixed alternating color bug in the HTML generated tables.
+- Will add this to a 1.3.1 release.

 #### master : 2020-02-10
 - Add a new optional `verbose` parameter to `JobLauncher.appendJob()` for use by SPiFI developers to turn on additional debugging messages.
 Currently